efacilitation/eventric/README.md

 });

 ```
-> Hint: `this.$raiseDomainEvent` is dependency injected and the handle method is called by naming convention after raising.
+> Hint: `this.$emitDomainEvent` is dependency injected and the handle method is called by naming convention after raising.

 ### [Adding CommandHandlers](https://github.com/efacilitation/eventric/wiki/BoundedContext#addcommand)